4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_1.md

 ### 3.3.
 Time-Series Features on the Primary Table

-In many scenarios, the more commonly used feature construction method is based on the feature construction of time window.
-For example, transaction data and user behavior are time-series data with time stamp.
+In many scenarios, feature construction is based on the time window.
 Two steps need to be completed to construct the time-series features on the primary table:

-- Step 1: Define time windows
+- Step 1: Define time windows.
-- Step 2: Construct features based on time windows
+- Step 2: Extract features based on time windows.

 ### 3.3.1.
-Step 1: Define Window
+Step 1: Define the Window

-We can define a specific window size either through the time interval (such as a month) or through the number of rows in the window (such as 100).
+The window size can either be the time interval (such as a month) or the number of rows in the window (such as 100).
 The most basic definition of timing window:

 ```sql
 window window_name as (PARTITION BY partition_col ORDER BY order_col ROWS_RANGE｜ROWS BETWEEN StartFrameBound AND EndFrameBound)
 ```

-Among them, the important parameters include：
+Important parameters include:

-- `PARTITION BY partition_col`: Indicates that the window is in accordance with`partition_col`column grouping
+- `PARTITION BY partition_col`: The data is grouped by `partition_col`column.

-- `ORDER BY order_col`: Indicates that the window is in accordance with`order_col`sorting columns
+- `ORDER BY order_col`: The data in the window is sorted by `order_col` columns.

 - `ROWS_RANGE`: Indicates that the window slides by time；`ROWS` Indicates that the window slides by the number of rows